What is Mega Glalie in Pokémon GO?

 Good Farming Opportunity

-- Useful for building Ice-type teams
+- Helpful for building Ice-type raid teams

-Not a Meta-Dominating Mega
+Not a Top Meta Mega

-- Not useful in PvP
+- Limited use in PvP battles

 Difficulty Level

-Why It’s Easy:
+Why It’s Easy

-- Dies quickly with proper counters
+- Can be defeated quickly with proper counters

-What Makes It Slightly Challenging:
+What Makes It Slightly Challenging

-- Strong Ice-type moves (especially Avalanche)
+- Powerful Ice-type moves like Avalanche

 Recommended Player Count